Are you struggling in your entertainment career?

 How do you know about the entertainment field?

 As a former actor and current novelist, I have faced many of the challenges you face.
 I’ve also been a resident of Los Angeles for over twenty years— giving me extensive experience in “the industry.”
-I’ve treated comedians, actors, writers, cinematographers, directors, makeup artists, etc. I’m very attuned to the entertainment field, its hardships, and the need you have for support.
+I’ve treated comedians, musicians, actors, writers, cinematographers, directors, makeup artists, etc. I’m very attuned to the entertainment field, its hardships, and the need you have for support.
 In fact, it is unlikely you can succeed in Hollywood without a strong support group.
 In therapy we will examine your beliefs and behaviors, set goals, and give you the care and support you need to succeed.

 What will you do to help me?